xlab-uiuc/rainmaker/README.md

 1) It is because multiple test cases have excercised the same SDK APIs, and we inject faults to the same place in different test rounds.
 So there are multiple alarm records indicating the same bug.
 For instance, the Orleans bug reproduction before has 30 records denoting 18 bugs.
 2) Some tests were running nondeterministicly in different environmental settings.
 They could be flaky tests.
-3) The real cloud service, e.g., AWS S3 service, has been changed/improved.
-For example, the first bug of Sleet may not be reproducible, and the reason is that the implementation of API `EnsureBucketExistsAsync` behind has been changed on the AWS server side.
 </details>